-In connection with the Company's equity-based compensation policies, the Compensation Committee approved stock ownership guidelines for our executive officers in 2006.
-We believe that stock ownership guidelines (which are currently established by the Compensation Committee as a multiple of five times of base salary, to be achieved over five years) further align the interests of executive officers with those of our stockholders.
+In connection with our equity-based compensation policies, the Committee approved stock ownership guidelines for our executive officers in 2006.
+We believe that stock ownership guidelines (which are currently established by the Committee as a multiple of five times base salary, to be achieved over five years) further align the interests of executive officers with those of our stockholders.